day9a/Shaders/FakeTube/README.md

 </table>
 <br>

+Details:
-> - Uses usual PBR textures with metallic workflow.
+- Uses usual PBR textures with metallic workflow.
-> - Assumed that quad orientation conform with a standart Unity quad (GameObject > 3DObject > Quad)
+- Assumed that quad orientation conform with a standart Unity quad (GameObject > 3DObject > Quad)
-> - Works with Unity orthographic camera.
+- Works with Unity orthographic camera.
-> - All animation handling in-shader
+- All animation handling in-shader
-> - (!)
+- (!)
 Shader can't get shadows from outside to inside and uses FakeShadows that can be adjusted with properties.
 By default they are set from top to bottom.
 <br>

 Approximate performance results in general: